Associate Professor of Worship

-He has authored chapters in 22 edited volumes along with 41 articles.
-He has given presentations and delivered sermons at over 30 conferences as well as academic societies.
-Besides the United States, he has lectured in Brazil, Costa Rica, El Salvador, Canada, Germany, and Mozambique.
+He has authored chapters in 22 edited volumes along with more than 45 articles.
+He has given academic presentations, performances and delivered sermons at over 40 conferences as well as academic societies.
+Besides the United States, he has lectured in Brazil, Costa Rica, El Salvador, Canada, Germany, Belgium, Netherlands and Mozambique.

 A member of the American Academy of Religion, where he is a Member of the Theological Education Committee, 2017-2022.
 He is the co-chair of the Arts, Religion, and Literature Group, and serves on the board of the Liberation Theology Group.
-He is also a member of the North American Academy of Liturgy and Academy of Homiletics.
+He is also a member of the North American Academy of Liturgy, Academy of Homiletics and Societas Liturgica.
 Dr. Carvalhaes serves on the editorial/advisory board of academic journals and publishing houses including Currents of Encounter Series (Brill, Netherlands); Cross-Currents; Ecclesial Practices: Journal of Ecclesiology and Ethnography; Horizontes Decoloniales/Decolonial Horizons (Argentina) and TEAR: Journal of Liturgical Resources of CLAI, Conselho Latino Americano de Igrejas.

 McCormick Seminary president Frank Yamada said of Dr. Carvalhaes, “I can think of few leaders in theological education who inspire like Cláudio Carvalhaes.
 He has been on the cutting edge of cross-cultural worship within the PC(U.S.A.).
 He is a voice of liberation among communities of color, an advocate for young adults, and a prophetic presence among those who are pushing the church into the 21st century.”